Leigh Nash: Career

-Leigh Nash and Matt Slocum formed Sixpence None the Richer (named for a line from the book Mere Christianity by the author C.S.
-Lewis) soon after and went on to record four full-length albums with the band.
+Leigh Nash and Matt Slocum formed Sixpence None the Richer (named for a line from the book Mere Christianity by the author C. S. Lewis) soon after and went on to record four full-length albums with the band.
 Their first album, released when she was age 17, was The Fatherless & the Widow.
 The album garnered critical acclaim and Slocum and Nash searched for new band members.

 Joined by Tess Wiley, Dale Baker, and J.J.
 Plascencio, the new band recorded This Beautiful Mess, which won a Dove Award for Best Album.
 Wiley quit the band after their US tour and the band released the Tickets for a Prayer Wheel EP and then signed to the Squint Records label following the demise of R.E.X.

 The band's eponymous album was released in 1997 and the single "Kiss Me" in 1999.
 In 1999 they received numerous Dove Awards, including Best Artist of the Year.
 The band was also nominated for a Grammy Award.
-A second single, a cover of the La's "There She Goes", also hit the Billboard Hot 100, followed by a third single, "I Can't Catch You".
+A second single, a cover of the La's "There She Goes", also hit the Billboard Hot 100, followed by a third single, "I Can't Catch You."

 In 2000, Nash sang the song "Need to Be Next to You" for the movie Bounce.
 Written by Diane Warren, it became Nash's first solo single.

 After the departure of drummer Dale Baker and bass player J.J.
 Plascencio, Sixpence None the Richer released Divine Discontent in 2001.
 Two singles from that album, "Breathe Your Name" and a cover of Crowded House's 1986 hit single "Don't Dream It's Over", charted on the US Adult Top 40 at No. 18 and No. 9, respectively.

-In 2003, the band appeared on an episode of the final season of the ABC sitcom Sabrina, The Teenage Witch.

-In 2004, Sixpence None the Richer announced their break-up by letter from Matt Slocum to CCM Magazine.
+In 2004, Sixpence None the Richer announced their breakup by letter from Matt Slocum to CCM Magazine.
 After that, the band released The Best of Sixpence None the Richer.
 Nash and her husband left their Nashville home of 10 years and moved to Los Angeles.